Granjow/serial-half-duplex/README.md

 The command resolves when at least one line is returned within the timeout.

 Waiting for multiple lines is useful in cases where a device returns multiple lines to one command.
-For example, the Acer beamer H5382BD sends `*001\rLAMP 0\r` when querying the lamp state.
+For example, the Acer beamer H5382BD replies with `*001\rLAMP 0\r` when querying the lamp state.

 #### send( cmd : Buffer ) : Promise&lt;void&gt;